yuyunfrancis/asr_api_kin_to_en/README.md

 # Audio Transcription & Translation API

-A powerful API service for transcribing audio in English and Kinyarwanda, with bidirectional translation and caption generation capabilities.
+An API service for transcribing audio in English and Kinyarwanda, with bidirectional translation and caption generation capabilities.

 ## Features